Soltony/NIBTera-MicroCredit/README.md

 ## ✨ Key Features

 *   **Admin & Borrower Interfaces**: A secure, feature-rich admin dashboard for management and a separate, simplified flow for borrowers to apply for loans.
+*   **User Account Association**: When a user first enters the mini-app, they are prompted to select one of their bank accounts retrieved from an external API.
+This selected account is then used for all loan disbursements and repayments, ensuring a clear and consistent financial linkage.
 *   **Multi-Provider & Product Management**: Administrators can create and configure multiple loan providers (e.g., different banks) and define various loan products with unique rules, fees, and interest rates.
 *   **Dynamic Credit Scoring Engine**: Each provider can build their own weighted credit scoring model using a powerful rules engine.
 This allows them to weigh different data points (like income or employment status) to automatically determine a borrower's eligibility and maximum loan amount.
 *   **Loan Cycle Progression**: A sophisticated, grade-based feature that manages a borrower's access to their full credit limit.
 The system encourages good repayment behavior by gradually increasing a borrower's trust and access to capital based on their performance across multiple loans.
 Administrators can configure the progression metric (e.g., total loans taken, on-time repayments) and the payout percentages for each cycle.